manisoni28/jumbotail-weather-assignment/README.md

 # Challenges

-1. Fetching data and thinking of proper architecture and flow
+1. Fetching data and maintaining proper Api structure
+2. Thinking of proper architecture and flow
+3. How to make UI and UX interactive
-2. Deep linking feature,although finally code was easy but new feature to play for me
+4. Deep linking feature,although finally code was easy but new feature to play for me
-3. Changes made in location correspondingly showing changes in the chart
+5. Changes made in location correspondingly showing changes in the chart